 Each of our NEOs has an employment agreement with us that entitles the NEO to certain severance payments and benefits in connection with a termination of employment under certain circumstances.
 Our NEOs are also participants in the Newpark Resources, Inc. U.S. Executive Severance Plan (the "Severance Plan"), which provides for severance benefits to our executive officers under certain circumstances.
 Upon a termination triggering benefits under both an employment agreement and the Severance Plan, the NEO will not receive duplicative benefits, but instead will receive the better of the benefits set forth in the employment agreement or the Severance Plan.
-The benefits available under the Severance Plan are described below under "Severance Plan".
+The benefits available under the Severance Plan are described below under the heading "Severance Plan".
 The employment agreements further include provisions requiring non-disclosure of confidential information as well as provisions restricting each NEO's ability to compete with the Company or solicit employees, customers or potential customers for a period of time after termination of employment.
 We believe that these provisions are valuable to the long-term success of the Company.
 Each NEO's employment agreement was amended on April 6, 2020 to reflect a reduction in the NEO's base salary by 15% effective as of April 1, 2020 (with a further 10% reduction to the CEO's base salary that was effective August 12, 2020 and reflected in an additional amendment to his employment agreement).
+On May 19, 2021, the executive management of the Company and the Compensation Committee of the Board of Directors of the Company agreed to end such austerity measures and to amend the NEOs' employment agreements effective July 1, 2021 by reinstating on such date the original salaries of executive management that were in place immediately prior to April 1, 2020.